nanos-world/docs/modding/index.rst

 *  :ref:`MapsAndLevels` Creating and Exporting Maps & Levels
 *  :ref:`StaticMeshes` Creating and Exporting Static Meshes (e.g. used for Props)
+*  :ref:`CharactersModding` Creating and Exporting Static Meshes (e.g. used for Props)

 Rules for exporting/creating assets in Unreal Engine 4 for nanos.world